 Where to get help

 Australia does not have an Embassy or Consulate in Ukraine.
-You can obtain consular assistance from the Australian Embassy in Vienna.
+You can obtain consular assistance from the Australian Embassy in Warsaw, Poland.
 Contact details are:

 If you are travelling to Ukraine, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.